DataDog/datadog-go/README.md

 ### Maximum packets size in high-throughput scenarios

-In order to have the most efficient use of this library in high-throughput scenarios, default values for the maximum packets size have already been set for both UDS (8192 bytes) and UDP (1432 bytes) in order to have the best usage of the underlying network.
+In order to have the most efficient use of this library in high-throughput scenarios, default values for the maximum packets size have already been set to have the best usage of the underlying network.
 However, if you perfectly know your network and you know that a different value for the maximum packets size should be used, you can set it with the option `WithMaxBytesPerPayload`.
 Example: